jpolkdata/simple-flask-app/README.md

 # simple-flask-app
-Simple use case of Flask to build a web app
+Simple use case of Flask to build a web app.
+This illustrates the commonly-used MTV pattern.
+The basic functionality allows us to retrieve data from a database as well as adding and removing records.

 ---
 ## Getting started